VASUDHAIVA KUTUMBAKAM

 Founder & Managing Director

-I am currently a PhD student at Ibn Haldun University in Istanbul, Turkey, where I also serve as a Teaching Fellow.
+I am currently a PhD candidate and lecturer at Ibn Haldun University in Istanbul, Turkey.
 My academic journey began with a Bachelor’s degree in German Language and Literature from Jawaharlal Nehru University in Delhi, India.
 I worked as a Project Manager at Integra Software Service in Pondicherry, India, where I collaborated with publishing giants like Springer and Westermann Publication Companies.
 My academic interests span a diverse range, including Indic-Islamic Philosophy, South Asian History and Literature, Bhakti-Sufi Literature, English and German Literature, vernacular spirituality, the concept of barzakh, and Islamicate epistemologies.

 Nationality: Indian (Born in Akaunha Village, Jaynagar, Bihar)